fenago/data-science/lab_guides/Lab_11.md

 Caption: Subsetting the rows with missing values for Description

-From the preceding output, you can see that all the rows with missing values have `0.0` as the unit price and are missing the `CustomerID` column.
-In a real project, you will have to discuss these cases with the business and check whether these transactions are genuine or not.
-If the business confirms that these observations are irrelevant, then you will need to remove them from the dataset.

 The `pandas` package provides a method that we can use to easily remove missing values: `.dropna()`.
 This method returns